pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/webhooks.md

 ---
-title: Webhooks
+title: "Pulumi Service: Webhooks"
-meta_desc: An overview of how to use Webhooks within the Pulumi Cloud Service.
+meta_desc: Pulumi Webhooks allow you to notify external services of events happening within your Pulumi organization.
+Learn how to create and manage webhooks here.
 menu:
   intro:
     parent: pulumi-service